Koji-Sunioj/record_store/Readme.md

 I made my first flask project sometime last year.
 I thought I would check into it again, after learning the conventions of creating REST APIs at Integrify bootcamp

+edit 30.11: created "pointers" branch to experiment offloading conditionals to a dictionary which points to functions

 ## database admining

 1. download or install from command line: https://www.postgresql.org/download/